 The PDA option is equipped with a remote alarm feature.
-The remote alarm contacts are located at the two (2) Black and Red Banana Clip Posts (See Figure 27 on page 45).
-The alarm can be set up in one of two ways: 1) a remote alarm signal of 12 VDC can be sent to a central monitoring station or 2) a set of auxiliary contacts will indicate a "closed" condition when the alarm activates.
+The remote alarm contacts are located at the two black and red banana clip posts (See Figure 32).
+The alarm can be set up in one of two ways:

+- 1. A remote alarm signal of 12 VDC can be sent to a central monitoring station or - A set of auxiliary contacts will indicate a "closed" condition when the alarm activates.
 (Locate the Auxiliary Contact Schematic inside the PDA box by removing the four screws on the cover plate).

-Table 3 - Troubleshooting for ATF Package
+Table 4 - Troubleshooting for ATF Package

-Problem Solution Value is leaking post hall Seals damaged or worn out Install repair kit Valve is leaking past ball Valve is not stopping at proper closed position Adjust limit switches Valve stem leaks • Worn stem seals On metal valves: tighten stem packing nut 1/2 turn.
+Problem Solution Valva in looking past hall Seals damaged or worn out Install repair kit Valve is leaking past ball Valve is not stopping at proper closed position Adjust limit switches Valve stem leaks Worn stem seals On metal valves: tighten stem packing nut 1/2 turn.
 CAUTION!
 Over tightening stem nut could cause drag on motor and trip internal circuit breaker.
 May require repair kit or new valve.
-Value hedy leeks Loose body bolts or excessive operation pressure Check bolts and observe recommended pressure ratings Valve body leaks Defective seals Install repair kits or new valve Swollen seals or product buildup in valve chamber Check valve for compatibility with product, may require valve cleaning or new valve Valve hard to turn Valve bolts too tight Loosen bolts slightly Stem nut too tight Loosen stem nut slightly
+Valve body leaks Loose body bolts or excessive operation pressure Check bolts and observe recommended pressure ratings valve body leaks Defective seals Install repair kits or new valve Swollen seals or product buildup in valve chamber Check valve for compatibility with product, may require valve cleaning or new valve Valve hard to turn Valve bolts too tight Loosen bolts slightly Stem nut too tight Loosen stem nut slightly